-A competent Elective Home Education (EHE) officer or caseworker, will have training in their legal remit, their legal limits, and have experience or knowledge of multiple forms of education within the UK and from around the world.
+A competent Elective Home Education (EHE) officer or caseworker will have training in their legal remit, their legal limits, and have experience or knowledge of multiple forms of education within the UK and from around the world.
 That might include state schools, Montessori, Froebel, Waldorf Steiner, Reggio Emilia, and individualised approaches created by parents.
-Sadly, they are a dying breed, if they ever existed at all.

-So, rule #1 is don’t assume your EHE officer has any experience in education at all, and certainly not in alternatives to the National Curriculum.
-You will need to spell things out carefully so that they have no excuses for misinterpreting or misrepresenting your provision.
+Rule 1 is do not assume your EHE officer has any experience in home education.
+You will need to spell things out carefully so that your provision is fully understood.

 Understanding what is wanted.

-You are providing evidence, by submitting a report, that you are educating your child according to the legal definitions in both statute and precedent (case law, more on that in the coming months).
-Mostly, that means ensuring you prepare them for adulthood in the community you are part of, rather than the ‘mainstream’, but also ensuring your child doesn’t miss out on access to reading, writing, and arithmetic as the key literacy and numeracy skills.
+By submitting a report, you are providing evidence that you are educating your child according to the legal definitions.
+Mostly, that means ensuring that you prepare your child for adulthood in the community that you are part of, rather than the ‘mainstream’, whilst also ensuring your child does not miss out on access to reading, writing, and arithmetic as the key literacy and numeracy skills.
 It must all be appropriate to the age, aptitude, ability, and special needs of the individual child.(EA ’96.s7)

 Whether you use a school-like structure or not, the report itself can be structured to demonstrate how you ensure your child has access to experiences that promote those literacy and numeracy key skills.
 They are the two biggest points of contention that LAs are likely to pursue in terms of wanting ‘detailed information’ (EHEDGLA, 6.5) and ‘progress expected and achieved’ (EHEDGLA, 6.12).

-It is ironic that a ‘statement of intent’ is not enough but ‘expected progress’ is considered necessary.
-So, despite the fact that LAs often ask for them, don’t give ‘plans’ as they are a statement of intent, and there’s no requirement to have any anyway (EHEDGLA parents guide).
+It is ironic that the EHEDGLA states that a ‘statement of intent’ is not enough but ‘expected progress’ is considered necessary.
+So, despite the fact that LAs often ask for them, do not give ‘plans’ as they are a statement of intent, and there’s no requirement to have any anyway (EHEDGLA parents guide).